benjaminion/upgrading-ethereum-book/src/book.md

 The chain grows as nodes add their blocks to its tip.
 This is accomplished by temporarily selecting a "leader", an individual node that has the right to extend the chain.
 In proof of work the leader is the miner that first solves the proof of work puzzle for its block.
 In Ethereum's proof of stake the leader is selected pseudo-randomly from the pool of active stakers.

-The leader (usually known as the block proposer) adds a single block to the chain, and has full responsibility for selecting and ordering the contents of that block.
+The leader (usually known as the block proposer) adds a single block to the chain, and has full responsibility for selecting and ordering the contents of that block, though its block must be valid according to the protocol rules otherwise the rest of the network will simply ignore it.

 The use of blocks is an optimisation.
 In principle we could add individual transactions to the chain one by one, but that would add a huge consensus overhead.
 So blocks are batches of transactions, and sometimes [people argue](https://www.bitrawr.com/bitcoin-block-size-debate-explained) about how big those blocks should be.
 In Bitcoin, the block size is limited by the number of bytes of data in the block.
 In Ethereum's execution chain, the block size is limited by the block gas limit (that is, the amount of work needed to run the transactions in the block).
 [Beacon block](/part3/containers/blocks/#beaconblockbody) sizes are limited by hard-coded constants.